 Making the most of a transit investment means thinking about how to grow around transit.
 The goal of this New Bern Station Area Planning project is to support healthy, affordable, and equitable neighborhoods around the city’s planned bus rapid transit (BRT) system.
 These neighborhoods will offer a range of places to live and work.
 Streets will be safe and comfortable for people walking and taking the bus.

-This process is separate from the design of the New Bern BRT itself.
+This process is separate from the design of the New Bern BRT stations and bus lanes.
 It is a community planning process that will consider areas within a short walk of the BRT stations along New Bern Avenue.

 Looking for a quick introduction to the project?
 Check out the video or view the materials from the different phases of the study below.

 - Date Range:

 Ira Mabel, Senior Planner